 International laws and policies are also in place and at national level; some countries have already formulated wetland policies while others are yet to do so.
 Several international agreements and conventions related to wetlands such as CBD, CMS, WHC, CITES and AEWA are in place.
 We have also examined several examples of national wetland laws and policies with Uganda in the Nile basin region the only country with a wetland policy.
-Lastly we looked at Wetland management strategies and institutions including the management of transboundary wetlands.
+Lastly we looked at Wetland resource user guidelines and the role of indigenous knowledge in wetland conservation and management.

-• Davis T.J. (ed).
+- Davis T.J. (ed).
 1993.
 Towards the Wise Use of Wetlands.
-Wise Use Project, Ramsar Convention Bureau, Gland, Switzerland.

-- Davis T.J. (ed).
+Wise Use Project, Ramsar Convention Bureau, Gland, Switzerland. - Davis T.J. (ed).
 1994.
 The Ramsar Convention Manual: A guide to the Convention on Wetlands of International Importance especially as Waterfowl Habitat.
 Ramsar Convention Bureau, Gland, Switzerland. - Dugan, P.J. (ed).
 1990.
 Wetland Conservation: a Review of Current Issues and Required Action.
 IUCN, Gland, Switzerland. - Finlayson, C.M and Moser, M.E. (eds).
 1991.
 Wetlands.
 International Waterfowl and Wetlands Research Bureau, Slimbridge, UK. . - Hughes, R.H. and Hughes, J.S.
 1991.
 A Directory of African Wetlands.
 IUCN, World Conservation Union, Gland, Switzerland. - Watson R.T, Heywood, V.H., Baste, I., Dias, B., G‡mez, R., Janetos, T., Reid, W., and Ruark, G. 1995.
 Global Biodiversity Assessment: Summary for Policy-Makers.
 Cambridge University Press.